Health risks

 Yellow fever

-Where is yellow fever found?
+Where does yellow fever occur?

 What are the symptoms?